 Frequently Asked Questions (FAQs)

 You can import your transactions automatically by connecting your credit card account to QuickBooks.
-If your credit card is not supported by QuickBooks, then you need to import your credit card transactions manually using the Upload from file button in the banking center.
+If your credit card is not supported by QuickBooks, import your credit card transactions manually using the Upload from file button in the Banking Center.

 QuickBooks Online supports the following file formats: CSV, QBO, QFX, OFX, and TXT.